judeik/html5-enhancing-content-assignment/README.md

 - Visual styles enhance readability and navigation
 - All features are keyboard-accessible and mobile-responsive
 - SEO-friendly meta tags and structural comments are included

-## 📂 File

-- `enhanced-form.html`: Main and only file for the project

 ## 🚀 How to View / Usage Instructions